-The SALT data reduction pipeline processes the previous night's data at 10:30 am each day.
+The SALT data reduction pipeline was last upgraded on the 12 June 2020.
+It processes the previous night's data at 10:30 am each day.
 The pipeline will pre-process the data, reduce observations from each of the different instruments, assess the data quality of the observations, and distribute the observations to the investigators.